jeromeguillaume/kong-plugin-soap-xml-handling/SAXON.md

 ## How to test XML Handling plugins with `Saxon`
 ### Example A: Request and Response | `XSLT 3.0 TRANSFORMATION`: JSON (client) to SOAP/XML (server)
 Call the `calculator` web service by sending a `JSON` request.
 The `soap-xml-request-handling` is in charge of transforming the JSON request to a SOAP/XML request by applying an XSLT 3.0 transformation.
-The `soap-xml-response-handling` is in charge of doing the opposite, that's to say transforming the SOAP/XML response to JSON.
+The `soap-xml-response-handling` is in charge of doing the opposite that's to say transforming the SOAP/XML response to JSON.
 1) **The `saxon` library is not included in the Kong Docker image**.
 So, if it’s not done yet, add `saxon` library to the Kong gateway.
 See the [Prerequisite](#prerequisite-download-the-saxonc-he-zip-package) section

 2) 'Reset' the configuration of `calculator`: remove the `soap-xml-request-handling` and `soap-xml-response-handling` plugins